Thai cave rescue hero emerges to family tragedy

 "I have spoken with Harry.
 This is clearly a time of grief for the Harris family, magnified by the physical and emotional demands of being part of this week's highly complex and ultimately successful rescue operation."

+"They're the toughest blokes and kids I have ever had the privilege to meet.
+They were the ones responsible for their own morale and safety."

+READ: Thai boys skinnier but in good health after 'extraordinary' cave rescue

-Australian Foreign Minister Julie Bishop hailed Harris for being an "integral part of the rescue attempt".
+Australian Foreign Minister Julie Bishop hailed Harris - who has previously helped the government during natural disaster aid missions in the Pacific - for being an "integral part of the rescue attempt".

-She said his role had been "quite extraordinary" and the government planned to formally honour all the Australians who took part in the rescue.
+She said his role had been "quite extraordinary" and the government planned to formally honour all the Australians who took part in the rescue, including his diving partner Craig Challen, who accompanied Harris into the caves.

 The children aged from 11 to 16, and their 25-year-old coach, ventured into the cave in Thailand's mountainous north on Jun 23 after football practice and got trapped when heavy rains caused flooding that forced them to take shelter on a muddy ledge.

-They spent nine days in darkness until two British divers found them, before their drawn-out rescue that captivated global attention.
+They spent nine days in darkness until two British divers found them, before a drawn-out rescue that captivated global attention.

 READ MORE | Full coverage of the search and rescue operation: https://www.channelnewsasia.com/news/topic/Thailand-cave-rescue